-In a melding of live performance and film, Dr. Sadoff, in collaboration with Tisch School of the Arts Animation Director John Canemaker, produced Toons, Tunes, and Trikfilms, a decade of performances for silent films featuring live ensembles, for the Film Society of Lincoln Center.
-As part of the 2008 Tribeca Film Festival, Dr. Sadoff produced an 80 minute score, composed by his film scoring students, for Rene Clair's 1928 silent masterpiece Les Deux Timides.
-Performed by the NYU Chamber Orchestra under the baton of Gillian B. Anderson and narrated by Tribeca's then Artistic Director Peter Scarlet, the scores garnered worldwide acclaim.
+In collaboration with the Film Society of Lincoln Center, Dr. Sadoff and Tisch School of the Arts Director of Animation John Canemaker produced Toons, Tunes, and Trikfilms — a decade of performances of ‘silent films’ accompanied by live ensembles.
+As part of the 2008 Tribeca Film Festival, Dr. Sadoff produced the 80-minute score for Rene Clair's 1928 silent masterpiece Les Deux Timides, composed by current Screen Scoring students.
+This featured performances by the NYU Chamber Orchestra, under the baton of renowned conductor/scholar Gillian B. Anderson, and narrated by Tribeca's Artistic Director and film historian, Peter Scarlet.

-With "Disney Legend" Buddy Baker, Dr. Sadoff founded the NYU/ASCAP Foundation Film Scoring Workshop, a premiere and intensive training ground, now entering its fifteenth season.
-The Buddy Baker Film Score Collection, donated by Charlotte Baker, is a part of the Fales Special Collections in the NYU Bobst Library.
-The Leonard Rosenman Collection, donated by Judie Rosenman, was inaugurated into the collection in Spring 2009.
-Dr. Sadoff serves on the Advisory Board of the LA-based Film Music Society and is on the steering committee of the NY branch of The Society of Composers and Lyricists.
-He is an Advisory Board Member for the World Soundtrack Academy, part of the Ghent International Film Festival.
+With "Disney Legend" Buddy Baker, Dr. Sadoff founded the NYU/ASCAP Foundation Film Scoring Workshop, a premier and intensive training ground, now entering its twenty-first consecutive season.
+The Buddy Baker Film Score Collection, resides as part of the Fales Special Collections in the NYU Bobst Library.
+The Leonard Rosenman Collection was inaugurated into the Fales collection in Spring 2009.

-As Creative Director and Music Supervisor, Dr. Sadoff produced interactive websites in opera, film music, as well as the largest live webcast of its day, Michael Jackson and Friends from Munich, Germany.
-He served as the Executive Producer for the 2004 Koch International release of an all-Khachaturian CD featuring pianist Boris Berezovsky.
-Trained as a concert pianist, the New York Times wrote, "Sadoff played with a sure understanding of the structural requirements of the music — an impressive, strong, and incisive performance."
-He was featured on WQXR's Young Artist's Showcase and has performed throughout the United States and Europe.
-An avid proponent of 20th century music, he premiered works by Prix de Rome composer Kenneth Frazelle, and can be heard on the CD release, New Sounds from the Village on the Capstone label.
+As a creative director and music supervisor, Dr. Sadoff has produced websites in opera and film music, as well as having produced the largest live webcast of its day, Michael Jackson and Friends, from Munich, Germany, in 1999.
+He served as the executive producer for the 2004 Koch International release of an all-Khachaturian CD featuring pianist Boris Berezovsky.
+Of Sadoff’s debut as a pianist, Edward Rothstein wrote in the New York Times, "Sadoff played with a sure understanding of the structural requirements of the music — an impressive, strong, and incisive performance."
+He has been featured on WQXR's Young Artist's Showcase and has performed throughout the United States and Europe.
+An avid proponent of 20th-century music, he premiered works by such composers as Kenneth Frazelle.